JungleM0nkey/regex-py-crawler/README.md

 **WHAT IT DOES.**

-Will look through all files and folders starting with the root directory which you have assigned.\n
+Will look through all files and folders starting with the root directory which you have assigned.<br />
-Parses: .doc .docx .xls .xlsx .pdf .msg .txt
+Parses: .doc .docx .xls .xlsx .pdf .msg .txt<br />
 Outputs: .txt file with a list of all found files, aswell as the line number of the regex match and the match itself.

 **HOW TO.**